scality/Zenko/docs/docsource/operation/Orbit_UI/Bucket_Management/lifecycle_management/Lifecycle_Management-Expiration.rst

    |product| will enforce these rules on this bucket.

 Versioning logic precludes simply deleting an object: that day’s object is deleted, but earlier versions remain.
-See warning at :ref:`Deleting Objects<deleting-objects>`.
+To delete files from a versioned bucket, see :ref:`Delete Versioned Files`

 .. |image0| image:: ../../../Graphics/Orbit_lifecycle_select.png
 .. |image1| image:: ../../../Graphics/Orbit_lifecycle_bucket_select.png